 There's just something about a Razer laptop that makes the pulse quicken ever so slightly when you see it.

 Scoring 0.3 on the Delta-E test, the Blade Pro's screen is fairly accurate (0 is perfect).
 It's definitely better than the 1.3 average and the 0.5 and 1.6 obtained by the Alienware 17 and the G701VI.
 The Eon 17-X and Predator 17 proved to have the more accurate panels at 0.14 and 0.18.

-You'll never have a problem seeing the Blade Pro's screen as it averaged a glistening 320 nits of brightness, easily topping the 291-nit category average, the Predator 17 X (318 nits), the Eon 17-X (289 nits) and the G701VI (277 nits).
-The Alienware 17 has the brightest screen in the land at a whopping 340 nits.
+You'll never have a problem seeing either Blade Pro screen, as the 1080p and 4K screens averaged glistening scores of 334 and 320 nits of brightness, respectively.
+They easily topped the 291-nit category average, the Predator 17 X (318 nits), the Eon17-X (289 nits) and the G701VI (277 nits).
+The Alienware 17 has the brightest screen in the land, at a whopping 340 nits.